Accessing Apricot Settings

 Homepage Title: The primary header on the "My Apricot" page can be modified to better reflect the needs of your organization.

-IP Whitelist: Allows the Apricot instance to only be accessed from designated IP address(es) entered here.
+IP Allowlist (IP Whitelist): Allows the Apricot instance to only be accessed from designated IP address(es) entered here.
 Attempting to access the Apricot from an IP address not included in this designated list will result in a failure to complete the login process.
-To add a new IP address to the whitelist, type it into the blank text box and click Add.
+To add a new IP address to the allowlist/whitelist, type it into the blank text box and click Add.
 To remove an address, click the x next to the IP address.

 Accessibility settings include changing the My Apricot and the Administrator tab color scheme to: